What Is Insight And Analytics?

 Discovery driven, Data Management

 Undertaking the first step in data analytics and data insight will present a new challenge and opportunity around data management.
 Data analytics will generate new information and data, which must be securely managed and protected.
 However, it will also give an understanding of how best to store existing data.
 Data protection laws and best-practice advise that data should not be held for longer than necessary and primary storage systems are expensive.
 By understanding the age of data and how often is accessed, data can be tiered and if irregularly accessed can be archived away from primary systems for easier management.
 Data that is regularly accessed can remain on primary storage, ready for use.

 A different data lifecycle

 Taking data through a process that eventually gives true data insight will be different in each use case.
-Although data analytics tools and data insight tools exist to assist in this process, what an organisation or business sees as value from data will change.
+Although data analytics tools and data insight tools exist to assist in this process, what an organization or business sees as value from data will change.
 The initial challenge around Insight and Analytics is gaining an understanding of what information will be of use.
 Aligning the use of data or understanding the insight required can be aligned with business goals to give more clarity on this.
-Many organisations will focus on:
+Many organizations will focus on: